 Consistently responding immediately.

-- Consistently responding immediately.
 Beyond sending out messages themselves, workers who immediately respond to you may also have a problem.
-While we’ve all been known to respond ASAP simply because it was an easy answer or the “must” had struck (that’s why you’re sending a weekend email, right?), workers who respond immediately to emails "and engage in obsessive thoughts about returning an email to one’s boss, colleagues or clients” are likely experiencing ‘“workplace telepressure.”’
+While we’ve all been known to respond ASAP simply because it was an easy answer or the “must” had struck (that’s why you’re sending a weekend email, right?), workers who respond immediately to emails "and engage in obsessive thoughts about returning an email to one’s boss, colleagues or clients” are likely experiencing “workplace telepressure.”

 What to do if you think a worker has a work-life imbalance

-According to a 2016 Workfront survey, 60% of respondents said that “bad bosses” were the source of the most work-life imbalance.
+In a 2016 survey, “bad bosses” were the source of the most work-life imbalance.
 That means you have an opportunity to help fix the problem.
 Start here:

 - Sit down with the worker to find out exactly what’s on their plate.